frougon/FFGo/README.rst

 Specifically, tarballs for any version are available in the `download area`_ (also packages in `wheel format`_ since FFGo 1.12.6).
-Alternatively, FFGo tarballs and wheel files can be downloaded `from Florent Rougon's home page <https://frougon.net/projects/FFGo/dist/>`_, but since that site is served over plain http (not https), you should get them from PyPI unless you know what you are doing.
+Alternatively, FFGo tarballs and wheel files can be downloaded `from Florent Rougon's home page <https://frougon.net/projects/FFGo/dist/>`_.

 .. _FFGo page on PyPI: https://pypi.org/project/FFGo/
 .. _download area: https://pypi.org/project/FFGo/#files